-There is one more distinction to make.
-Professional development goals are a subset of professional goals.
-This is an essential difference because development goals specifically require instruction.
-In contrast, a professional goal example can be moving to a larger organization, but this does not necessarily require an L&D program.
+Note as well that professional development goals are a subset of professional goals.
+This is an essential difference because development goals are part of an L&D program.
+In contrast, a professional goal example can be moving to a different organization, something in which an employee’s current company would not be involved.

 Why Are Professional Development Goals Important?

 L&D programs cost money.
 By 2030, global expenditure on corporate training is forecast to reach almost 500 billion USD.
 If that level of cash were spent on, for instance, technical infrastructure, businesses would want to see proof of value.

 But it’s not so easy with L&D programs.
 It can be difficult to know if a particular course has improved somebody’s abilities, especially when it comes to soft skills.
 For instance, ‘communication’ is an important soft skill, but what makes a good communicator?
 There are many types of communication, and moreover, people have different ideas about the styles of communication which they prefer.
 At the same time, because they are vital, no HR department should refuse to provide such courses.
 What has happened as a result of this challenge is that many companies provide courses, but don’t set goals that examine changes in employee behavior in terms of productivity.